ceb8/literature_notes/Prominences/Prominences.md

 - Use the rotation evolution code to translate rotation rate dependency into time dependency

 **Follow-up reading** ❗👀
-- Collier and Cameron 1989 a,b found prominences on AB Dor ranging from 3-9 R*
+- Collier Cameron and Robinson 1989 a,b found prominences on AB Dor ranging from 3-9 R*

 &nbsp;